 The Remembrance Garden first came into being in late 2000 as a millenium project.
 If any Parishioners or Friends of St Aelred’s wish to stroll or sit awhile in the garden, a key is available hung on a plate on the library wall at back of Church.
 Please just return the key after use, thank you.
 To complement the Remembrance Garden, a Remembrance Book is housed in a glass cabinet in the Adoration Chapel and the pages are turned each month.
 Any deceased parishioner or other persons who have been connected to St Aelreds may have their names inscribed in the book.
 If you would like to request an inscription, forms are available in a tray in the library at the back of church or you may contact Deacon David or Tony Buck.

-This recently formed Group offers a warm welcome to anyone who wants to broaden their social circle or is new to the area.
-Meetings are held monthly on the third Wednesday from 1.45 to 3.15pm in St Aelred's Church Hall.
-Speakers talk on a range of general topics of interest to men and women of all ages and there is also tea and chat and more.
+This Group offers a warm welcome to anyone who wants to broaden their social circle or is new to the area.
+Meetings are held monthly on the third Wednesday from 1.45 to 3.15pm in St Aelred’s Church Hall.
+Speakers talk on a range of general topics of interest to men and women of all ages and there is also tea and chat and more

 The Parish Pastoral Council exists to advise the parish priest and assist him in the pastoral care and general maintenance of the parish.
 Members have a responsibility for effective communication between the people of the parish.
-The Council generally meets on the first Thursday of every alternate month.
-Members of the Council are normally elected to serve for a three-year term, and are instrumental in developing the life of the parish in a variety of ways.
-All confirmed members of the parish who are on the parish register, are eligible to take part in the election.
+Minutes are publishe in the documents section of the website.

 Catholic Charismatic renewal; Prayer group meets every Wednesday evening in the adoration chapel from 7pm to 8.30 pm.
 Everyone is welcome to join in our lively praise, thanksgiving and worship.
 We also have a day of Renewal on the second Saturday of each month.
 Everyone is welcome to come away from their busy lives for an afternoon and be refreshed by the Holy Spirit.
 We have some really great speakers both local, national and international.
 For further details ring Dolores Omand 01423870789 or visit the Catholic Charismatic Diocesan web site for details of our group and what is going on in the diocese. ccrleeds.org.uk